salesforcecli/plugin-devops-center/messages/commonErrors.md

 # error.ClientTimeout

 The command has timed out, although it's still running.
 To check the status of the current operation, run "%s %s report".

+# error.no-results-found

+No results found

+# error.query-failed

+Query failed

+# error.connection-required

+Connection is required

+# error.query-string-required

+Query string is required and must be a non-empty string